Hasherino/inventor_system/README.md

     * Code: 401 Unauthorized
     * Content: "Not authorized"
 * Error response (company not found):
   * Code: 404 Not found
   * Content: "Sorry, company not found"
+* Error response (company has users):
+    * Code: 400 Company still has users"

 ### Gear
 #### GET